 Types of Housing Purchases

-If you intend to purchase property there are a few common forms of doing so, and your rights & obligations change with each one both before and after the purchase.
+If you intend to buy property there are a few common forms of purchase, and your rights & obligations change with each one both before and after the purchase.

 In all cases you will probably also require a mortgage / home loan.
 Depending on the type of housing, costs may often also include transfer tax and, particulalry important in the purchase of an old house, renovation costs.